declan-haojin/AES-Dataset/README.md

 ## Contributing

-Welcome anyone who has formatted and rated essays in Chinese to submitting pull requests.
+Welcome anyone who has formatted and rated essays in Chinese to submit pull requests.